 When the mixture has cooled, add honey or sugar to taste.
 Serve warm.

-portant that the honey not be added to the hot milk, as heated honey is considered toxic (very hard to digest and changes form) in Ayurveda.
-Would you like more healing recipes – take a look at the Recipe Subscription Program.
+It is important that the honey not be added to the hot milk, as heated honey is considered toxic (very hard to digest and changes form) in Ayurveda.